Listen to my interview with Zaretta Hammond (transcript):

 Culturally Responsive Teaching “is about building the learning capacity of the individual student,” Hammond says.
 “There is a focus on leveraging the affective and the cognitive scaffolding that students bring with them.”
 The simplest way to judge whether your teaching is culturally responsive is whether your diverse students—students of color, English language learners, immigrant students—are learning.
 If they are not succeeding academically within your classroom norms, your approach might need to be more culturally responsive.

-To learn more about the differences between these three approaches, download Hammond’s Dimensions of Equity chart.
+To learn more about the differences between these three approaches, download Hammond’s Distinctions of Equity chart.

 Misconception 2: Culturally responsive teaching must start with addressing implicit bias.